51r/TF-modules-aws/README.md

-# Terraform AWS Module creating 2 Ubuntu instances in different AWS regions.
+# Terraform AWS Child Module
 This is a terraform module to demonstrate the passing provider configurations to child modules.

-The module will create 2 Ubuntu instances in two different regions.
+The module will create 2 Ubuntu AWS instances in two different regions.
 The region configurations are defined in the root module.

 # Prerequisite
 * Install [Terraform](https://www.terraform.io/downloads.html) `>=0.13`